ManasGupta7564/Bulldozer-Price-Prediction-model/README.md

 ## 4. Features

 Kaggle provides a data dictionary detailing all of the featurews of the dataset.
 You can view this data dictionary on google sheets:

+# Key Steps

+## Importing Libraries
+Essential libraries like pandas, numpy, matplotlib, and scikit-learn are imported.

+## Loading the Data
+The dataset is loaded from a CSV file using `pandas.read_csv()`.

+## Exploratory Data Analysis (EDA)
+Basic EDA is performed to understand the dataset, including inspecting the first few rows and checking for missing values.

+## Data Cleaning
+Handling missing data by filling in missing values or dropping columns with significant amounts of missing data.

+## Feature Engineering
+Converting columns with object data type to categorical data types and extracting useful features from existing columns.

+## Splitting the Data
+The data is split into training and validation sets using `train_test_split` from scikit-learn.

+## Model Selection and Training
+Different machine learning models are trained, including `RandomForestRegressor`, with hyperparameter tuning and cross-validation.

+## Model Evaluation
+The performance of the models is evaluated using metrics such as Mean Absolute Error (MAE).

+## Feature Importance
+Analyzing feature importance to understand which features have the most significant impact on the model's predictions.

+## Final Thoughts and Future Work
+Suggestions for further model improvements and other machine learning models to try, such as CatBoost or XGBoost.

+# Results
+The trained models are evaluated based on their performance, and feature importance is analyzed to understand the impact of different features on the auction prices.

+# Future Work
+- Experiment with other machine learning models like CatBoost and XGBoost
+- Further feature engineering to extract more meaningful features
+- Hyperparameter tuning for better model performance